Metals: Gold Edges Lower Ahead Of Fed Meeting

 Continue Reading Below

-Gold for August delivery fell 0.3% to $1,267.70 a troy ounce on the Comex division of the New York Mercantile Exchange, on track for its fourth consecutive session of losses and to close at the lowest level since May 30.
+Gold for August delivery fell 0.2% to $1,268.90 a troy ounce on the Comex division of the New York Mercantile Exchange, its fourth consecutive session of losses and the lowest level since May 30.

 The majority of trades expect the Fed to raise rates at its two-day policy meeting this week, scheduled to start Tuesday.
 Higher rates tend to weigh on gold since the metal pays holders nothing and struggles to compete with yield-bearing assets when borrowing costs rise.

-According to the CME Group's FedWatch Tool, 95.8% of traders believe the central bank will announce an increase in interest rates Wednesday.
+According to the CME Group's FedWatch Tool, nearly 100% of traders believe the central bank will announce an increase in interest rates Wednesday.

 Gold has also pared recent gains as some of the political uncertainty around the globe has abated, following the testimony of former FBI director James Comey and the U.K. election.